arthexis/Tome/Mysteries/Formulae/Animation.md

 The more exquisite and personalized the item is, the better.

 * If it took hours to craft, take +1 to the roll.
-* If it took days to craft, take +2 to the roll.
+* If it took days and rare materials to craft, take +2 to the roll.
-* If it took months to craft, take +3 to the roll.
+* If it took months and unique materials to craft, take +3 to the roll.

 ## Revenants